probot/probot/docs/hello-world.md

 };
 ```

-The `context` passed to the event handler includes everything about the event that was triggered, as well as some helpful properties for doing something useful in response to the event. `context.github` is an authenticated GitHub client that can be used to [make API calls](./github-api.md), and allows you to do almost anything programmatically that you can do through a web browser on GitHub.
+The `context` passed to the event handler includes everything about the event that was triggered, as well as some helpful properties for doing something useful in response to the event. `context.octokit` is an authenticated GitHub client that can be used to [make API calls](./github-api.md), and allows you to do almost anything programmatically that you can do through a web browser on GitHub.

 Here is an example of an autoresponder app that comments on opened issues: